manwar/perlweeklychallenge-club/challenge-286/ppentchev/docs/index.md

   The `PWC_METHOD` environment variable is ignored even if set.
 - `parse_stdin` - read a line of numbers from the standard input, break it down into a list of integers.

+#### Python

+The Python solution defines an `OrderIter` class and an `OrderIterState` enumeration.
+The class serves as an iterator, stashing a value and then performing a `min()` or `max()` operation on the next value fetched from the supplied input.
+The `OrderState` enumeration is used to keep track of the stash/yield state.

 ## Contact